Your journey to a pain-free jaw starts here.

 Using Zoom, MaryAnn demonstrates where to touch on a model of a skull and on herself.
 She verbally guides you where to place your finger.
-You will see it modeled, hear the instructions, and learn what to feel inside your mouth to know you’re touching the right place.
+You will see it modeled, hear the instructions, and learn what to feel for inside your mouth to know you’re touching the right place.

-She avoids anatomical jargon unless you request it.
 She checks in with you frequently, and she values your input at any time during the session.

 I’m already in your Word of Mouth Facebook group.
 Does a TMJ Relief session on Zoom include new material?